mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/telemetry_derived/socorro_crash_v2/README.md

 separate load job.
 The load is a single BigQuery load plus one transform query.

-Output was compared against the old table for 2026-07-28 and 2026-07-29 and is byte-for-byte identical for every record Spark parsed successfully.
+Output was compared against the old table for 2026-07-28 and 2026-07-29 and is identical for every record Spark parsed successfully.
 The one significant difference was that Spark inferred integer fields (notably `memory_measures.*`) as 32-bit, so reports with a value above 2^31-1 overflowed and were dropped to all-NULL rows (about 2% of daily volume).
 The new job loads with an explicit INT64